practicalli/clojure/clojure-cli/projects/configure-repl-startup.md

   {:extra-paths ["dev"]}
 ```

-Running a Clojure REPL with the `-A:env/dev` alias will make the `dev/user.clj` file available to be loaded by the REPL.
+Running a Clojure REPL with the `:env/dev` alias will add the `dev/user.clj` file to the class path and be loaded by the REPL.

-In this example the `dev/` path is added to the project and then the REPL is run using rebel readline.
+In this example the `dev/` path is added to the project and then the REPL is run using Rebel.

 ```bash
 clojure -M:env/dev:repl/rebel